KxSystems/docs/docs/basics/peach.md

 32 1744
 ```

-The slaves used by Parallel Each and `peach` are either threads or processes according to the sign of the [value used in the command line](cmdline.md#-s-slaves).
+The secondary processes used by Parallel Each and `peach` are either threads or processes according to the sign of the [value used in the command line](cmdline.md#-s-secondary-processes).

 ## Threads